Aniol0012/SCP-Practica4/README.md

 ![bad3a8b38db64a918543146979adcea0](https://github.com/Aniol0012/SCP-Practica4/assets/53788631/6077d953-70de-4888-86b1-2180ddf95774)

-There are to approaches to implement this method, ijk and ikj.
-The first one is the most common and the second one is the most efficient one.
-The reason is that the first one is not cache friendly, since it iterates over the rows of the
+There are two approaches to implement this method, **ijk** and **ikj**.
+The first one is the most **common** and the second one is the most **efficient** one.
+The reason is that the first one is not cache friendly, since it iterates over the rows of the first matrix, then over the columns of the second matrix and finally over the columns of the first matrix.
+This means that the elements of the first matrix are not stored in the cache, since the iteration is not sequential.
+The second approach is more cache friendly, since it iterates over the rows of the first matrix, then over the columns of the first matrix and finally over the columns of the second matrix.
+This means that the elements of the first matrix are stored in the cache, since the iteration is sequential.

 **ijk** matrix multiplication should look like this: